quote591/map_visualiser/README.md

 For the windows user, get the libs from the MinGW folder and place them in 3rdParty/GLFW/win\_libs.
 Otherwise get the vs versions and compile with MSVC.

+### Ninja
+Ninja build system can be installed in windows with spool

+# Installation
 To compile and build use the following for MinGW users
 ```bash
 cmake --preset default